Siege of San Sebastián: Consequences

 Of Rey's original garrison of 3,170 plus some later drafts, 850 were killed, 670 had been captured on 31 August and 1,860 surrendered, of whom 480 were sick and wounded.
 Graham's command lost 3,770 killed, wounded and missing.
 In the final assault, 867 men died, 1,416 fell wounded and 44 were listed as missing.
 Maj-Gen James Leith, who had just returned to command the 5th Division, was wounded in the assault.
 The chief engineering officer who laid out the Lines of Torres Vedras, Sir Richard Fletcher, was shot through the heart and killed in the siege, as was one of Harry Burrard's sons.

 Not realizing he was too late to save San Sebastián, Soult launched a final attack on 31 August.
-Spanish forces repelled this attempt in the Battle of San Marcial.
-With the possession of San Sebastián, Wellington could think about driving Soult back into France.
+Spanish forces repelled this attempt at the Battle of San Marcial.
+With the possession of San Sebastián, Wellington could focus on driving Soult back into France.
 The next action was the Battle of the Bidassoa on 7 October, followed by the Battle of Nivelle in November.
-The French garrison of Pamplona surrendered to the Spanish on 31 October.
+The French garrison at Pamplona surrendered to the Spanish on 31 October.